 Tips for Using Digital Math Pre-Assessments

+Using digital math pre-tests in my 4th grade classroom was a huge game-changer for me.
 If you’ve been thinking about going paperless with your pre-tests, I hope you’ve found some helpful tips here!